High Point Baptist Church

 Some people think a personal relationship with God is something only theologians can understand.

-Actually, God's plan of salvation is as simple as A, B, C
+Actually, God's plan of salvation is as simple as A, B, C.

 A=Admit

-Admit to God that you are a sinner.
+a sinner.
 All persons need salvation.
 Each of us has a problem the Bible calls sin.
 Sin is a refusal to acknowledge God's authority over our lives.
 Everyone who does not live a life of perfect obedience to the Lord is guilty of sin.
 "For all have sinned and fall short of the glory of God" (Romans 3:23).
-Since none o f us is perfect, all of us are sinners (Romans 3:10-18).
+Since none o f us is perfect, all of us are sinners

 The result of sin is spiritual death (Romans 6:23).
 Spiritual death means eternal separation from God.
 By God's perfect standard we are guilty of sin and therefore subject to the punishment for sin, which is separation from God.
 Admitting that you are a sinner and separated from God is the first step of repentance, which is turning from sin and self and turning toward God.